scottschluer/geolocation/README.md

 double maxLongitude = boundaries.MaxLongitude;

-// Select from all of the locations IEnumerable<Result> results = _locations
+// Select from all of the locations var results = _locations
   // Where the location's latitude is between the min and max latitude boundaries .Where(x => x.Latitude >= minLatitude && x.Latitude <= maxLatitude)
   // And where the location's longitude is between the min and max longitude boundaries .Where(x => x.Longitude >= minLongitude && x.Longitude <= maxLongitude)
-  // Populate an instance of the Result class with the desired data, including distance/direction calculation .Select(result => new
+  // Populate an anonymous object with the desired data, including distance/direction calculation .Select(result => new
   {
     Name = result.Name,